rg-engineering/ioBroker.ebus/README.md

 ## Changelog

 ## 2.1.1 (2020-06-27)
-* (René) bug fix: "cmd not found" is only debug message instead of error
+* (René) issue #26: bug fix: "cmd not found" is only debug message instead of error

 ## 2.1.0 (2020-06-17)